 The Navy tinkered with the Bat for a time after the war, successively renaming it "ASM-2" and then "ASM-N-2".
 However, its radar seeker was too easily spoofed and the weapon quickly faded into obscurity.BACK_TO_TOP

 In early 1942, Skinner, then of the University of Minnesota, conducted preliminary studies on the concept of using trained animals as a guidance system.
 The studies were funded at a low level by General Mills, a major food producer.
 The US National Defense Research Committee (NDRC), which funded new technologies that might be useful for winning the war, was skeptical of the idea, but in mid-1943 awarded a $25,000 USD contract to General Mills to continue the work.
-The investigation was codenamed Project PIGEON (or ORCON for "Organic Control"), and Skinner hoped to be able to use pigeons to guide a weapon to within 6 meters (20 feet) of a target.
+The investigation was codenamed Project PIGEON (AKA ORCON for "Organic Control"), and Skinner hoped to be able to use pigeons to guide a weapon to within 6 meters (20 feet) of a target.